mooffie/mc/src/lua/doc/WHY.md

 With this we unburden the core maintainers of swamps of work and free up their time to work on the important issues.

-Features that could previously only be created by gurus (in C and MC's internals) can now be created by novice programmers with but a tiny fraction of the effort.

 <!-- --------------------------------------------------------------------- -->

 ## No need for "gurus"